Santa Barbara nurses grieve COVID-19 victims during paddle out | NewsChannel 3-12

 “When we heard about this paddle, we thought it was a perfect mission to support these women,” Healing Opportunities president Rachil Vincent said.

-Out in the open, under the sun and in the water; the group celebrated those that mean more than another number.
+Out in the open, under the sun and in the water; the group celebrated those who are much more than just another number.

 “Each one of those lives was a person,” Clark concluded.
 “Each one of those lives mattered to us nurses."

-Thus far there have been 409 COVID-19-related deaths in Santa Barbara County.
+Thus far, there have been 4011 COVID-related deaths in Santa Barbara County.

 Comments